East Grimstead: Holy Trinity

 Holy Trinity was built in 1857 on the site of a Saxon church and is a joint parish with St Mary's, West Dean.
 It is also part of the Clarendon Team of churches which extends westwards to Alderbury, northwards to Winterslow and southwards to Whiteparish.
 We are in the Diocese of Salisbury.

-Our church nestles on the southern edge of East Grimstead on the corner of Dean Road.
-We would love to welcome you whether you are living, working or just visiting the village.
+Our beautiful church nestles on the southern edge of East Grimstead on the corner of Dean Road.
+It seats c 50 people and is available for weddings, funerals and baptisms.
+We would love to welcome you whether you are living or working in the village or just passing by.

-Holy Trinity is currently facing an uncertain future and possible closure unless significant funds are raised in 2025 for repairs and running costs.
-Please see 'News' and 'What's On' for further information about our fundraising campaign and events.
+Holy Trinity was pulled back from the brink of closure in 2025 and still faces an uncertain future unless funds continue to be raised for repairs and running costs.
+Please see 'What's On' for further information about the Save Our Church fundraising campaign and events.

 Save Our Church

-Please help to prevent the closure of Holy Trinity - thank you
+Please help to secure Holy Trinity's future - thank you

 Get in touch